customink/lambdipy/README.md

  * Lambdipy is not a package manager.
 It can retrieve pre-built packages from our own GitHub releases, but do not expect any complicated requirement resolution capabilities.

+## Supported packages
+ * numpy
+ * scipy
+ * scikit-learn (needs only numpy and scipy to be prebuilt)
+ * pillow
+ * scikit-image (needs only pillow and scipy to be prebuilt)
+ * tensorflow (experimental)

+If you want to request a new version of the above to be supported or even an entirely new package, please create and issue or a pull request.

 ## Usage

 Build packages defined by your `requirements.txt` into a `./build` diretory: